Mailchimp Tags vs Mailchimp Groups

 Bottom line, is if you’re not segmenting your database in some way, your marketing has the potential to improve.

 MailChimp gives you several different ways to segment your overall database.

-…you could have a list for each segment (click here to see why that’s probably not the best idea)
+…you could have an audience/list for each segment (click here to see why that’s probably not the best idea)

 Sooo… Groups vs Tags… who you got?

 The case for Tags

 Tags are relatively new but since they launched them in mid 2018, MailChimp have been pushing them pretty hard.

 Tags are essentially a way to identify people who have things in common.
 You can ‘tag’ a group of contacts in MailChimp in whatever manner you choose.